TikoTs/market_books_django/README.md

-In this a django project, where you can create a superuser, create new books and make some actions on them.
+This a django project, where you can create a superuser, create new books and make some actions on them.
 I used bootstrap for designing some pages.
 Before using the project, you have to run the commands in terminal: python manage.py migrate;